Meet Our Staff

 Therapy Pug

-Mr. B is Dr. E’s first therapy dog.
+Mr. B was Dr. E’s first therapy dog.
 He accompanied Dr. E to various conferences and SM retreats and has touched the lives of our families for 14+ years!
 It is with heavy hearts we announce the passing of this beloved ‘O.G.’ pug.
 He played an instrumental role in the lives of so many families affected by Selective Mutism.
 He was known to knock on the doors (with his paw!) when he wanted to join a session.
 He would either sit on a child/teens lap ‘n snuggle or sit by their feet.
 He instinctively knew who was comfortable and who needed more TLC.
 Mr. B was a true blessing to so many children who have suffered in silence.

 Therapy Pug

-She often disguises herself as a stuffed animal to help kids (and parents) who may be afraid to realize she’s just like a stuffed animal but can move around and play!
+Lil’ Girl (pictured left) or “SMall Lady of Love” joined the SMart Center team in 2014.
+She’s small and cuddly, and our families adored her!
+She often disguised herself as a stuffed animal to help kids (and parents) who may be afraid to realize she’s just like a stuffed animal but can move around and play!

 Therapy Dog